-- 132. According to the "Component 2: Project management, monitoring and evaluation, and capacity building" these activities are planned: Introduction of digital technologies and management systems for planning, control and user feedback at the level of the district khokimiyat and MCAs.
-Examples include the implementation of a geographic information system (GIS) -based database to track all investments of the RIDP, a mobile-based joint planning system for use by makhalla committees and district khokimiyats, the development and provision of infrastructure gap indices and services, the introduction of assessment maps provision of services in pilot areas. - 133.
-This component supports the PIU, preparatory work, beneficiary feedback and grievance mechanism, development and implementation of a geo-referenced management information system on the Internet, and monitoring of baselines, milestones and outcomes. - 134.
-It is suggested that establishment of such a management information system (MIS) helps providing relevant information to the appropriate persons at the right time for decisionmaking, and for the coordination, control, analysis, and visualization of information in the project.
+- 134. According to the "Component 2: Project management, monitoring and evaluation, and capacity building" these activities are planned: Introduction of digital technologies and management systems for planning, control and user feedback at the level of the district khokimiyat and MCAs.
+Examples include the implementation of a geographic information system (GIS) -based database to track all investments of the RIDP, a mobile-based joint planning system for use by makhalla committees and district khokimiyats, the development and provision of infrastructure gap indices and services, the introduction of assessment maps provision of services in pilot areas. - 135.
+This component supports the PIU, preparatory work, beneficiary feedback and grievance mechanism, development and implementation of a geo-referenced management information system on the Internet, and monitoring of baselines, milestones and outcomes. - 136.
+It is suggested that establishment of such a management information system (MIS) helps providing relevant information to the appropriate persons at the right time for decision-making, and for the coordination, control, analysis, and visualization of information in the project. - 137.
+The best practice of WB project demonstrates the advantages of the MIS to help managers at all levels of the organization in such activities as: - i. plan its activities in the short- and long-term; - ii. organize the tasks necessary for the plan; - iii. monitor the execution of the tasks and activities to compare and control actual results with the plan; - iv. take any necessary corrective measures or re-plan the activities. - 138.
+Such decision support system (DSS) software can help PIU increase efficiency of RAR planning and implementation while making choices and taking decisions (f.e. by ranking, prioritizing or choosing from a number of options).
+In RIDP the traditional MIS Routine may be applied including: - The data directly input at central and local levels by staff responsible for specific activities. - Senior staff of the vertical chain of command shall control and be responsible for data input. - Specialists will have an access to MIS within the limits of their competence. - Senior staff of units also has an access to financial section and procurement section. - Project coordinators and an M&E specialist will have full access to MIS without authorization for changes.

-- 135. The best practice of WB project demonstrates the advantages of the MIS to help managers at all levels of the organization in such activities as: - i. plan its activities in the short- and long-term; - ii.organize the tasks necessary for the plan; - iii. monitor the execution of the tasks and activities to compare and control actual results with the plan; - iv. take any necessary corrective measures or re-plan the activities. - 136.
-Such decision support system (DSS) software can help PIU increase efficiency of RAR planning and implementation to while making choices and taking decisions (f.e. by ranking, prioritizing or choosing from a number of options).
-In RIDP the traditional MIS Routine may be applied including: - The data directly input at central and local levels by staff responsible for specific activities. - Senior staff of the vertical chain of command shall control and be responsible for data input. - Specialists will have an access to MIS within the limits of their competence. - Senior staff of units also has an access to financial section and procurement section. - Project coordinators and an M&E specialist will have full access to MIS without authorization for changes. - 137.
-The data will be processed and consolidated in different reports.
+139. The data will be processed and consolidated in different reports.
 The project indicators are calculated by means of data summary.

+f.
 Monitoring and Evaluation

-- 138. Monitoring Indicators on the Social Impacts include, among others, data on temporary physical displacement and economic displacement, the general project acceptance by community; success/acceptability of the compensation/resettlement process; restoration of areas temporarily disrupted by construction; livelihood restoration measures/activities implemented. - 139.
+- 140. Monitoring Indicators on the Social Impacts among others the general project acceptance by community; success/acceptability of the compensation/ resettlement process; restoration of areas temporarily disrupted by construction. - 141.
 The responsibilities for monitoring and evaluation are shared between the PIU Safeguards Unit and the MoED.
 The PIU Safeguards Unit is responsible for record-keeping, management and internal monitoring of the GRM.
 The ois responsible for coordinating external monitoring and evaluation of the project implementation.
 It's worthy to get opinion of PAPs representatives of the impacts and the effects of the project through a household survey to be undertaken as a monitoring and evaluation exercise.

+i.
 Internal and external monitoring